Starting a Business in Idaho

 Idaho Biz Help also has information about taxes.
 You must register with the State Tax Commission.

-Alliance Virtual Offices does not offer virtual office space in Idaho, not even in Boise.
+Alliance Virtual Offices offers virtual office space in Idaho, in Boise.

 Regus, however, has Idaho virtual business offices in Boise and Meridien.